 ‘I like nuts because they’re non-perishable.
 So it reminds me of my years in coffee and cocoa.
 You can store them.
 I wouldn’t be able to do fresh fruit because I think there’s certain anxiety after 24 hours, you know that you’ve only got 24 more hours left before it rots.
 I’ll stay away from this business, I think it’s for artists.’ – Boris Spassky

 ‘First, I would choose a geography that I love which is central Asia, you get Uzbekistan, Tajikistan, you get plenty of water in the Himalayas, two huge rivers flowing which are called Amu Darya and Syr Darya.
 And with 1,000,050,000 euro CAPEX, I think you could do 20,000 hectares, or you could do a lot.
-And I would do orchard because back in the days, it was an intensive cotton monoculture that has ruined the RC (?).’ – Boris Spassky
+And I would do orchard because back in the days, it was an intensive cotton monoculture that has ruined DRC (Democratic Republic of the Congo).’ – Boris Spassky

 ‘I’ve worked in this space for many years even before and we have forgotten we always insist in France and horticulture and permaculture, but we’ve lost some acreage as well, I think it was maybe two and a half or 3% of our agricultural surface.
 We’ve lost I think one percentage point on this and relegating these crops to Europe.’ – Boris Spassky